-The module supports control via TCP/IP, UDP, CAN-Bus (optional), PROFINET (optional) and Modbus/TCP (optional).
+The module supports control via RS-232, CAN-Bus, TCP/IP, UDP/IP, PROFIBUS, PROFINET (optional) and Modbus/TCP (optional).
 For TCP/IP and UDP a text-based communications protocol (GCL - Gripper Command Language) can be used, which is specified in the document "GCL Reference Manual".
-The CAN-Bus interface supports a binary communications protocol, which is described in detail in the document "WSG Command Set Reference Manual".
+The interfaces RS-232 and CAN-Bus support a binary communications protocol, which is described in detail in the document "WSG Command Set Reference Manual".
 This binary protocol can also be used over TCP/IP and UDP.

-For the control via the fieldbuses PROFINET and Modbus/TCP a DPv0 compatible I/O register space is supplied with which the module can be controlled by setting discrete input values and reading the module's current output parameters.
+For the control via the fieldbuses PROFIBUS, PROFINET and Modbus/TCP a DPv0 compatible I/O register space is supplied with which the module can be controlled by setting discrete input values and reading the module's current output parameters.
 For further information, please refer to the "WSG Fieldbus Interface Manual".

-The command interface is selected and configured via the module's web interface, via the menu option "Settings" \rightarrow "Command Interface".
+The command interface is selected and configured via the module's web interface, via the menu option "Settings" $\rightarrow$ "Command Interface".